 The relevant College Officer will seek to offer sympathetic advice and where possible will try to find a remedy or reconciliation.
-If an informal resolution is not appropriate or possible, the student will be invited to put his/her complaint in writing for investigation.
-If the matter cannot be resolved to the satisfaction of the complainant, he/she may refer the matter to the Principal who will reach a final College decision and advise the complainant on his/her right to seek an external review.
+If an informal resolution is not appropriate or possible, the student will be invited to put their complaint in writing for investigation.
+If the matter cannot be resolved to the satisfaction of the complainant, they may refer the matter to the Principal who will reach a final College decision and advise the complainant on their right to seek an external review.